applehoro/bermuda-strike/doc/script.md

 Emily:
 Well, alien gods won't help them now!

+-standing in the middle of altar room-

+Emily:
+Forgive me lord for I have kicked your ass!

 ### 4. (Bonus) Lake "Fresh Water"
 Becky:
 There must be something interesting under the lake.